-The language requirement may be met within five years prior to admission to the Doctor of Philosophy program and must be met prior to the dissertation defense stage in the program.
+The language requirement may be met within five years prior to admission to the Doctor of Philosophy program and must be met prior to the dissertation stage in the program.
 Language examinations are administered by the Doctoral Programs Committee as scheduled during the academic year.
-If the candidate fails to make an acceptable score on the language examination, at the option of the Doctoral Programs Committee, they may be permitted one additional opportunity to qualify.
-Both language examinations must be successfully completed prior to the beginning of the second year of doctoral study.
+If the candidate fails to make an acceptable score on the language examination, at the option of the Doctoral Programs Committee, he or she may be permitted one additional opportunity to qualify.
+Both language examinations must be successfully completed prior to the beginning of the dissertation phase of doctoral study.